Vizzuality/GFWAPI/README.md

 ## Configuration
 ### API configuration
-We need define the public api of the microservice and his documentation.
+We need define the public api of the microservice and its documentation.
 This configuration is allocated in app/microservice folder.
 This folder must contain 3 files:
 * register.json: it contains the urls configuration.
 This file can contain two variables (#(service.id), #(service.name)).
 [Example file](app/microservice/register.json)
 * public-swagger.yml: it contains the documentation of the public urls [Example file](app/microservice/public-swagger.json)
 * swagger.yml: it contains the documentation of the private urls.
 [Example file](app/microservice/swagger.json)

-The vizz.microservice-client read the register.json and public-swagger.yml files and when the api-gateway call to /info, he returns the content of this files because this files contains the config of the microservice.
+The vizz.microservice-client reads the register.json and public-swagger.yml files and when the api-gateway calls to /info, returns the content of this files, because this files contain the config of the microservice.

 ### Environment configuration

 We can define our configuration in environment variables or in config files.
-To config file, we use this library: [config](https://github.com/lorenwest/node-config#readme)
+For config file, we use this library: [config](https://github.com/lorenwest/node-config#readme)

 To start, we need define this environment variables:
-* API_GATEWAY_URL : Is the url where it is up our api-gateway.
+* API_GATEWAY_URL : Is the url where our api-gateway runs.
 It is only necessary for the development environment
 * PORT: Port number where our microservice is listening.
 Must be the same that we configure in docker-compose-*.yml files.

-When you are creating environment variables or add settings in our configuration files?
-If the configuration has sensible data (password, tokens, etc), we need configure in environment variables and if we want use config module, we can use this [custom-environment-variables](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables).
+Creating environment variables or add settings in our configuration files If the configuration has sensible data (password, tokens, etc), we need to configure in environment variables and if we want use config module, we can use this [custom-environment-variables](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables).
-In other case, we can use config files.
+In other cases, we can use config files.

 ## Run in develop mode
 We use docker and grunt.
 Execute the next command: